Experiential Therapy for Alcohol Addiction

-Experiential therapy is not a singular type of therapeutic technique.
+Experiential therapy for an alcohol rehabilitation program is not a singular type of therapeutic technique.
 Instead, experiential therapy refers to numerous types of therapeutic interventions that use expression and activity, such as acting, music, animal care, or other hands-on experiences to process and evaluate past emotional experiences.

 An individual in these therapies focuses on the activity, and through the experience of the activity, they begin to identify emotions that are associated with personal responsibility, self-esteem, disappointment, and success.
 These individuals work under the supervision of a trained experiential therapist who specializes in the particular type of therapy used and begin to explore negative feelings, such as shame, anger, resentment, emotional pain, etc., that may be present or buried within the individual’s unconscious.

-These therapies are offered in a variety of settings, including private clinics, hospitals, and formal rehabilitation programs.
+These therapies are offered in a variety of settings, including alcohol rehabilitation clinics, hospitals, and formal alcohol rehab programs.
 They are typically not the primary mode of intervention for mental health disorders, such as an alcohol use disorder, but instead, they are adjunctive therapies that are used in conjunction with traditional forms of treatment.
 When used in this manner, they can improve an individual’s recovery program.

 These therapies typically focus on experience and hands-on interventions under the guidance of a trained therapist.
 The therapist attempts to help the individual access their emotional processing, inner thoughts, creativity, and aspects of their relationships.
 The therapist actively participates in the session and then discusses the results of the session with the individual after completing whatever task is being performed (e.g., acting, creating art, working with animals, etc.).